 Live To Shine Topical Patches with Time-Release Technology for Easy, Once a Day Application can replace taking pills or capsules.
 (US)

 Another option is LadyCare which is proven to relieve menopausal symptoms in 71% of women!

 LadyCare is a small magnetic device that attaches to the front of your underwear.
 The LadyCare plus version is a lot stronger. (pictured below.)

 I personally have trouble with the weight gain around my middle and have problems sleeping.

 What symptoms do you suffer from, and what have you found helps you?
-Let us know in the comments.
+Let me know in the comments.